caiannello/WAV2VGM/README.md

 instructions to play these peaks as a sum of pure sine waves of varying amplitudes.

-The sound quality leaves huge room for improvement: The OPL3 synth can do way better than produce a bunch of pure sine waves.
-Leveraging these features automatically is not a trivial programming problem, but it can be done, and it has the potential to provide amazing renditions of all kinds of sounds and music.

-ALSO TODO: OPL2 output would be fairly easy to add, albeit with less channels.

 Directory Content:

   doc -                 Currently just some screenshots